KnowledgeForge/keymaker/docs/content/0.1.0/docs/getting-started/index.md

 date: 2019-02-11T19:30:08+10:00
 draft: false
 weight: 4
-summary: How to get started with KeyMaker.
+summary: How to get started with Keymaker.
 ---

-# Getting Started with KeyMaker
+# Getting Started with Keymaker

-KeyMaker is a Python library that provides a powerful and flexible way to control the output of large language models.
-This guide will walk you through installing KeyMaker and using it to generate some completions including:
+Keymaker is a Python library that provides a powerful and flexible way to control the output of large language models.
+This guide will walk you through installing Keymaker and using it to generate some completions including:
   - with constraints
   - different models
   - streaming

 ## Installation

-Install KeyMaker with:
+Install Keymaker with:

 ```shell
 pip install headjack-keymaker